sarahmardjuki/robo-advisor/README.md

 # Robo-Advisor
 The following sections will provide setup instructions and command lines needed to run the program from scratch.

 This program allows the user to input stock or cryptocurrency tickers.
-The program will utilize the Alpha Vantage API to get price data and make a buy / do not buy recommendation based on the 52 week high and last week's volume data.
-The program will recomend the user to buy a stock if its latest close price is greater than its 52 week high and if its latest volume is greater than last week's volume.
+The program will utilize the Alpha Vantage API to get price data and make a buy / do not buy recommendation based on last week's high and last week's volume data.
+The program will recomend the user to buy a stock if its latest close price is greater than last week's high and if its latest volume is greater than last week's volume.

 The program can handle up to 5 tickers at a time, and will generate price and volume data visualizations to help clarify the recommendation reason.
 The program will store CSVs of the ticker's data in the "data" directory, and will store the visualizations in the "visualizations" directory.